NB x GMCL x ECB- Banner-01 1200.png

 19.4.2.1.

-A league or cup game cannot start without sufficient time for 40 overs, 20 overs for each innings.
+A league or cup game cannot start without sufficient time for the Minimum Overs for the competition

 19.4.2.2.